Elyassimo/pokered-eo/README.md

 | Graphics (non-character-based text, e.g. [the title screen](gfx/title))                                   | Only the version names on the title screen |
 </details

-**Everything that still needs to be translated into Esperanto is in these tables:**
+**Everything else that still needs to be translated into Esperanto is in these tables:**

 | Subjective translation tasks                                                                              | Progress    |
 | --------------------------------------------------------------------------------------------------------- | ----------- |